gdepeute/dae.notes/estaff.newco.md

   10% - $210k - $100k = $110k

   - Any combination of these 3 + $100k to Ryan

+  - Bob is going to accept Ryan's deal, but wants gentlemen agreement on the slide to remove the 10% on new business that USVP doesn't want that he'd remove to close the financing round

   ## USVP Meeting 1/27/23